jameslboro/james-jarman-portfolio/project-eCommerce-Target/README.md

-# Analysing Target E-Commerce in Brazil
+# 🛍️ Analysing Target E-Commerce in Brazil

-This project investigates key performance and operational insights from a Brazilian e-commerce dataset using SQL queries.
-The goal is to address business-relevant questions by analysing orders, payments, products, customers, and more.
+**An end-to-end SQL and visual analytics case study**

+> 📌 **Executive Summary**
+> This project delivers a comprehensive analysis of over **99,000 e-commerce orders** placed in Brazil between 2016 and 2018.
+It surfaces high-impact insights into **sales performance**, **customer retention**, **logistics delays**, and **payment behaviour**.
+>
+> By combining **SQL**, **Python**, and clear visual storytelling, this project demonstrates how raw transactional data can be transformed into **actionable business intelligence**—supporting strategic decisions across marketing, fulfilment, and product management.

+This case study explores operational and behavioural trends using a **Brazilian e-commerce dataset containing ~100,000 orders** from 2016 to 2018.
+It applies SQL and Python to analyse patterns in sales, logistics, payments, and customer behaviour.

+The dataset includes over **99,000 customer orders**, **110,000 order items**, and supporting records across **seven relational tables** (e.g., customers, products, geolocation)—enabling both **transaction-level insight** and **strategic segmentation**.

-This report is structured into six key analytical themes, each addressing a set of business questions.
-The full analysis is supported by SQL scripts, visualisations, and documented insights throughout.
+The report is organised into six key analytical themes, each supported by SQL queries, curated visualisations, and focused business takeaways.

 ---